 Is it easier and more likely you will be able to build a career as an author if you have disposable income to invest in cover designers, editors, courses, and advertising?
 Without question, yes.

 Please don’t hear this as a complaint.
 I’m not complaining.
 I happen to be one of the ones who has the blessing of resources.

 I’ve had a leg up over the past four years because, while I don’t have discretionary money of my own, I’ve had family members who were able and willing to support me by paying for parts of the team I mentioned above.
-Even the Story Cartel class I took that originally got me started down this road was paid for by a family member because I could never have afforded it on my own.
+Even the Story Cartel Course I took that originally got me started down this road was paid for by a family member because I could never have afforded it on my own.

 This is how the world works.
 It is how all businesses work.
-And we, the writing/publishing community should be open and honest about it because false narratives don’t help anyone.
+And we, the writing/publishing community, should be open and honest about it because false narratives don’t help anyone.

 There are lots of talented authors around the world that don’t have the resources I have.
 Over the past four years, I’ve often heard people rightfully bemoaning the absence of diversity in the book publishing world.